cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Finale of Promise

-Equivalent cards to Finale of Promise (red, instant/sorcery recursion, cast from graveyard):
+Equivalent cards to Finale of Promise (red, sorcery, cast from graveyard theme):

 Results: